A Lotte Data – Minecraft Data Pack

 • Anvils can be smelted or blasted into iron ingots.

-• Soul torches can be crafted directly from regular torches and soul fire base blocks.
-This is wasteful, as the vanilla recipe only uses one fourth the amount of soul fire base blocks per torch.
-However, this new recipe allows soul torches to be created in the 2×2 crafting window instead of requiring a crafting table.
+• Soul torches and copper torches can be crafted directly from regular torches + soul fire base blocks/copper nuggets.
+This is wasteful, as the vanilla recipe only uses one fourth the amount of soul fire base blocks/copper nuggets per torch.
+However, this new recipe allows soul torches and copper torches to be created in the 2×2 crafting window instead of requiring a crafting table.

 • Nether brick fences can be made from Nether bricks on a stonecutter.
 This uses more resources than the crafting recipe (1 fence per 1 block instead of 1 fence per 0.75 blocks).